mshah21202/ecampusguard_api/doc/UserPermitApi.md

 # **userPermitGet**
-> List<Object> userPermitGet(studentId, plateNumber, status, orderBy, orderByDirection, pageNumber, pageSize)
+> List<UserPermitDto> userPermitGet(studentId, plateNumber, status, orderBy, orderByDirection, pageNumber, pageSize)

 Gets all user permit for user, or gets all user permits for all users if user is admin